netmindz/AuroraDrop-LXP/README.md

 # AuroraDrop LXP v1.0.0

-THIS HAS JUST BEEN FORKED.
-CURRENTLY NO MODIFIED CODE HAS BEEN UPLOADED YET.
-(It's done, it's just not committed!)

 RGB Matrix Audio Visualiser for ESP32

 Forked from AuaoraDrop by uklooney, based on the FastLED Auroa Demo by Jason Coon, and using the ESP32-HUB75-MatrixPanel-I2S-DMA library by mrfaptastic.